jhonatangopereira/jhonatangopereira/README.md

 ## Jhonatan Pereira

-CTO @MindIndex | Backend Developer | Data Enthusiast
+Backend Developer at @WayCarbon | Graduated in Computer Engineer | Data Enthusiast

 Engineer with a passion for Python and solving complex problems through scalable solutions.